 This ties into the above point, but ideally you want a casual shirt or two that can serve a variety of purposes, from dressed down cafe meetings to lazy afternoons by the coast.

-That’s not to say you shouldn’t have the off standout casual shirt, but it’s much more economical to have at least one or two multi-purpose shirts too.
+That’s not to say you shouldn’t have the odd standout casual shirt, but it’s much more economical to have at least one or two multi-purpose shirts too.

 Fabric & weight for casual shirts

 Casual shirts for men, particularly those made by “fast fashion” merchants, are often made with synthetic fabrics like nylon and polyester.
-The use of these fabrics allow them to be cheaper, and they can look good for a while.
+The use of these fabrics allows them to be cheaper, and they can look good for a while.
 But they don’t last as long, and they’re nowhere nearly as comfortable.

-As for the weight, this simply indicated how heavy or light the shirt is, which in turn indicates the time of year it’s best suited for.
+As for the weight, this simply indicates how heavy or light the shirt is, which in turn indicates the time of year it’s best suited for.
 It’s quite simple: lighter weight in warmer weather, heavier weight in cooler weather!

 Always feel comfortable

 It doesn’t matter how good something looks on you.
 If it’s not comfortable, it’s not right.
 We often observe that the most stylish people are those who look the most comfortable in their own outfit.
 There are a range of factors influencing the comfort of casual shirts for men.
 Including weight and fabric, to fit, to colour and pattern.
 If you try something on and it makes you feel comfortable and confident, that’s the one for you.

 Know your ideal fit